antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 * `netcoreapp5.0` was used in earlier previews and is no longer supported, however still works.
 * Existing .NET Standard versions will work forever, and their continued use is supported.
 * We don't expect to create any new `netstandard` versions. [.NET Standard 2.1](https://devblogs.microsoft.com/dotnet/announcing-net-standard-2-1/) will likely be the last version.
 * There are no plans for a `net5.0-linux` TFM since we don't (yet) expose any Linux-specific APIs.
-Also, "Linux" is not a single uniform thing, so it is unclear which APIs would be exposed in such a TFM.
-We could expose the [POSIX standard](https://en.wikipedia.org/wiki/POSIX), but then we'd call it `net5.0-posix`, and it would work on more operating systems than Linux.
+Also, "Linux" is not a single uniform quantity, so it is unclear which APIs would be exposed in such a TFM.
+We could expose the [POSIX standard](https://en.wikipedia.org/wiki/POSIX), but then we'd call it `net5.0-posix`, and it would work on more operating systems than just Linux.
 However, we don't have plans for that either.
 * We [do not plan to expose a TFM for web assembly](https://github.com/dotnet/runtime/issues/33328), for similar reasons as described for Linux.
 * You cannot update the `TargetFrameworkVersion` in a .NET Framework project to 5.0 and expect it to become a .NET 5.0 project.
 It will not work.
 Instead, you need to [port your application to .NET Core](https://docs.microsoft.com/en-us/dotnet/core/porting/).
 For libraries, you can port to .NET Standard or .NET Core.
 We are [no longer adding .NET Framework APIs to .NET Core](https://github.com/dotnet/announcements/issues/130), so there is no need to wait to port your application to .NET Core.
 * The new TFM plan is a foundational part of the [workloads project](https://github.com/dotnet/designs/blob/master/accepted/2020/workloads/workloads.md).
 We will add minimal support for workloads in .NET 5.0 and then implement the complete vision in .NET 6.0.